Louis W. Yemm: Cheer-Up Society

 Sam Stanley was the stage name of Samuel George Forrester.

-Yemm was to become a useful member of this organization, founded in South Australia by Mrs A. Seager, with thousands of members throughout the State, almost all adult women.
+Founded in South Australia by Mrs A. Seager, with thousands of members throughout the State, almost all adult women.
 Their mission was selflessly to provide comforts and encouragement for servicemen in the State, whether departing, on furlough or returned.

 Yemm's first encounter with the association may have been through his wife, who was a donor and worker.

 South Australian troops returning in February 1915 from the capture of German New Guinea received no official welcome, as no-one knew they were coming, but the "Cheer-ups" made up for it with a reception held at their great tent near the Adelaide railway station on 12 March.
 Musical entertainment was provided by Yemm and some of the top artists of the day: Ethel Ridings, Gladys Cilento, and Professor Charles Sauer.

 He was musical director at the Cheer-up farewell on 11 September 1915 to a record 750 reinforcements for the 10th, 12th, 16th, and 27th Battalion and the 3rd, 9th, and 11th Light Horse leaving for the front.
 A feature of the music program was Yemm and Seager's Our Soldier's Song, whose first public performance was on 14 April 1915.